Overview

 What to See & Do

-- Ventry (Ceann Trá) Beach – A blue‑flag, three‑kilometre sandy stretch backed by dunes and a small lake.
-It provides a safe spot for a quick walk or a dip.
+- Ventry (Ceann Trá) Beach – A three-kilometre blue-flag stretch backed by rolling dunes and a small freshwater lake.
+It’s a safe, sheltered spot for a quick walk or a dip on calmer days.

-- Beehive Huts (Fahan) – A cluster of stone beehive huts near the road, accessible from a small lay‑by.
+- Fahan Beehive Huts – A cluster of stone clocháns sits just off the road near the Fahan viewpoint.
+They are accessible from a small lay-by and offer a quiet moment to picture early monastic life.

-- Radharc na mBlascaoidí Viewpoint – A modest car park provides an elevated outlook over the Blasket archipelago and the dramatic headland.
+- Radharc na mBlascaoidí Viewpoint – An elevated car park offering a clear, unobstructed outlook over the Blasket archipelago and the rugged coastline beyond.

-- Clogher Strand – A secluded, crescent‑shaped beach framed by jagged cliffs; on clear days the silhouette of ‘Fear Marbh’ (the Dead Man) island is visible.
+- Clogher Strand – A secluded, crescent-shaped beach framed by jagged cliffs.
+Look out for the distinctive shape of ‘Fear Marbh’ (the Dead Man) island on the horizon.

-- Brandon Creek (Cuas an Bhodaigh) – The loop skirts the base of Mount Brandon, Ireland’s second‑highest peak, where legend says St Brendan set sail for America.
+- Brandon Creek (Cuas an Bhodaigh) – The loop skirts the base of Mount Brandon, Ireland’s second-highest peak.
+Local tradition holds that St Brendan set sail from this area on his legendary Atlantic voyages.

 Getting There & Parking

-The drive starts and finishes in Dingle town, where most visitors park in the town car park near the Distillery or use the on‑street bays.
-From Dingle, follow the R559 signs for “Slea Head” – the road is a one‑way loop for tourists, with two‑way traffic only for local residents.
+The drive begins and ends in Dingle town.
+Most visitors park in the town car park near the Distillery or use on-street bays before joining the R559.
+Follow the clearly marked “Slea Head” signs; the road operates as a one-way loop for tourist traffic, with two-way access reserved for local residents.
+Disabling sat-nav routing helps avoid unnecessary diversions.

-- Public transport – Seasonal bus services run from Dingle to Dún Chaoin; check the latest timetable before you travel.
+- Public transport – Seasonal bus services connect Dingle with Dún Chaoin.
+Timetables vary by season, so check schedules before travelling.

 Walking & Cycling

-A section of the Dingle Way follows the Slea Head coastline, offering a well‑marked walking alternative for those who prefer to explore on foot.
-The trail is moderate in difficulty, with some uneven stone steps near the Oratory and occasional steep drops.
+A section of the Dingle Way parallels the Slea Head coastline, providing a well-marked walking alternative.
+The trail is moderate in difficulty, featuring uneven stone steps near the Oratory and occasional steep drops near cliff edges.

-- Shorter options – The 2 km walk from the White Cross to the Blasket Centre, or the 1 km coastal stroll at Coumeenoole.
+- Shorter routes – The 2km walk from the White Cross to the Blasket Centre is manageable for most abilities, while the 1km coastal stroll at Coumeenoole offers a quick, scenic break.

-- Cycling – Mountain‑bike hire is available in Dingle.
-The road is narrow in places, so cyclists should keep to the left and be prepared to yield to cars at pull‑outs.
+- Cycling – Mountain bike hire is widely available in Dingle.
+Cyclists should keep to the left, use hand signals when pulling into lay-bys, and be prepared to yield to vehicles on the narrowest sections.

 Wildlife & Photography